phaserjs/phaser/README.md

 * Text can now accept `undefined` or `null` as the `text` argument in the constructor and will cast it as an empty string.
 * Point.rotate uses a faster and simpler rotation function when no distance argument is specified.
 * Setting a P2.Body from Static or Kinematic to Dynamic will now automatically adjust the Body.mass to be 1 (thanks @wayfu #2005)
-* Pointer.withinGame is no longer automatically set to 'false' in the Pointer.stop method - it will check if the Pointer actually is within the stage bounds and only set `withinGame` to false if it's outside the bounds.
+* Pointer.withinGame is no longer automatically set to `false` in the `Pointer.stop` method.
+Instead it will check if the Pointer actually is within the stage bounds and only set `withinGame` to `false` if it's outside the bounds.
 * MSPointer now has an `onPointerUpGlobal` handler for when the pointer is released outside of the canvas, but still within the browser window.
 This means that in IE11 a Sprites `onInputUp` event will now trigger even when outside the canvas (thanks @bvargish #2000)
-* MSPointer now has handles for the pointer being over and outside of the canvas element, which sets the Pointer.withinGame booleans accordingly.
-It also triggers the Mouse.mouseOutCallback and Mouse.mouseOverCallback callbacks respectively.
+* MSPointer now has handlers for the pointer being over and outside of the canvas element, which sets the `Pointer.withinGame` booleans accordingly.
+It also triggers the `Mouse.mouseOutCallback` and `Mouse.mouseOverCallback` callbacks respectively.
 * The MSPointer event listeners have been renamed to all lower-case, i.e. 'pointerDown' is now 'pointerdown'.

 ### Bug Fixes

-* Pointer.isDown was reset before the Input.onUp event, meaning you couldn't get the Pointer.duration from within the event.
+* Pointer.isDown was reset before the `Input.onUp` event, meaning you couldn't get the Pointer duration from within the event.
-* Pointer.isDown was reset before the Input tap calculations, meaning onTap wouldn't dispatch (thanks @stovenator #1953)
+* Pointer.isDown was reset before the Input tap calculations, meaning `onTap` wouldn't dispatch (thanks @stovenator #1953)
-* InputHandler.pointerOver would get stuck in an 'isOver' state if the Sprite changed its visibility during an onUp callback (thanks @Cristy94 #1955)
+* InputHandler.pointerOver would get stuck in an 'isOver' state if the Sprite changed its visibility during an `onUp` callback (thanks @Cristy94 #1955)
 * If you override the P2 mpx functions, to define your own px to meters values, the P2 Debug Bodies would ignore it (thanks @vrecluse #1957)
 * ArrayUtils.numberArrayStep would return an empty array if a single parameter was given, instead of a single step array (thanks @pooya72 #1958)
 * Text with tints applied wouldn't update properly in Canvas mode.